mdennis281/LANscape/README.md

 *Try elevating your shell before execution.*

 ### Message "WARNING: No libpcap provider available ! pcap won't be used"
 This is a missing dependency related to the ARP lookup.
-This is handled in the code, but you would get marginally faster/better results with this installed: "(https://npcap.com/#download)[npcap download]
+This is handled in the code, but you would get marginally faster/better results with this installed: [npcap download](https://npcap.com/#download)

 ### Unable to see results after initiating a scan
 In order to keep this program lightweight and compatible, it leverages the filesystem to temporarily save the results of an active scan.
 Ensure that you have write permissions in the current working directory of your shell.